Creamy Pork Chops

 I’ve talked about ButcherBox before but it bears repeating.
 It is a meat delivery subscription service that brings high quality grass-fed, free-range, organic, heritage breed, sustainable meat and fish right to your door.

-If your chops aren’t as thick as mine, you may have to cook them less, just make sure the inner temperature reaches at least 145 degrees and let the chops rest for at least 3 minutes.
+If your chops aren’t as thick as mine, you may have to cook them less.
+Just make sure the inner temperature reaches at least 145 degrees and let the chops rest for at least 3 minutes.
+Then, wait to see how tender they are.

 I let the temperature get to 150 degrees Fahrenheit.
 Here is a good website to check out about the guidelines.